The submission deadline for the online application is 18:00 (local Georgian time) on July 10, 2020.

 The Hubert H. Humphrey Fellowship Program’s primary sponsor is the United States Department of State.
 The Program is administered under a cooperative agreement with the Institute of International Education (IIE).
-These two agencies work in partnership with a network of universities, which are competitively selected to host Fellows.
-The recruitment for the Humphrey Fellowship Program is done by the Public Affairs Section of the U.S. Embassy in Georgia.
+These two agencies work in partnership with a network of universities that are competitively selected to host Fellows.
+The recruitment for the Humphrey Fellowship Program is done by the U.S. Embassy in Georgia.

 Academic: the Humphrey program is a non-degree program.
 Humphrey Fellows cannot transfer from non-degree status to degree status under any circumstances.
 Humphrey Fellows pursue tailored study programs at participating host institutions, where the freedom from the requirements of a degree program gives each Fellow the flexibility to pursue a self-directed, individualized program.
 There is no provision for Fellows to request placement at any particular university.
 Approximately 13 campuses have been selected through a competitive process to host Fellows in groups with thematic and subject affinities.
 Each university is chosen based on institutional resources and the level of support and guidance it offers to the participants.
 Each campus has a designated faculty coordinator for academic and administrative support.
 In addition, faculty advisors also assist Fellows in pursuing balanced academic and professional programs.

-Professional: professional enrichment activities include professional visits, conferences, training programs, and professional affiliation.
-The professional affiliation provides firsthand exposure to an American work environment on a full-time basis for a minimum period of six weeks.
+Leadership and Professional Development: Professional enrichment activities include professional visits, enhancement skills workshops, conferences, training programs, and professional affiliation (placement).
+The professional affiliation provides firsthand exposure to a U.S. work environment on a full-time basis for a minimum period of six weeks.
 Early in the academic year, each Fellow develops, with assistance from the local campus coordinator and faculty advisors, a detailed plan of practical professional activities geared to the Fellow’s Humphrey program objectives.

 Fields of Study